International Journal of Applied Dental Sciences

 Pages: 303-306 | 93 Views 7 Downloads

 How to cite this article:

-Puja C Yavagal and Nagesh L. Comparative evaluation of periodontal status among diabetic and non-diabetic population in davangere city: A cross-sectional study.
-International Journal of Applied Dental Sciences.
-2020; 6(3): 303-306.
+Puja C Yavagal, Nagesh L. Comparative evaluation of periodontal status among diabetic and non-diabetic population in davangere city: A cross-sectional study.
+Int J Appl Dent Sci 2020;6(3):303-306.